huannv93/ucadity-labs1/jenkins-cicd/README.md

 The Jenkins pipeline is configured to perform the following tasks:

-1. **Build, Test, and Deploy to AWS ECS Cluster:**
+1. **Build, Test, and Deploy Backend API to AWS ECS Cluster:**
-   - The pipeline includes stages for building, testing, and deploying applications to an AWS ECS cluster.
+   - The pipeline includes stages for building, testing, and deploying the backend API to an AWS ECS cluster.
    - The configuration is defined in the Jenkinsfile in your source code repository.

+2. **Build and Deploy Frontend to S3 Bucket and Clear Cache in CloudFront:**
+   - This additional stage includes steps for building the frontend source code and deploying it to an S3 bucket.
+   - It also includes a step to clear the cache in CloudFront to apply the new version of the frontend.

-2. **Receive Pipeline Notifications on Slack:**
+3. **Receive Pipeline Notifications on Slack:**
    - Slack integration is set up to receive notifications about pipeline build status.
    - Configure Slack notifications as per the guide provided [here](https://www.cloudbees.com/blog/see-build-status-in-slack-with-jenkins-slack-integration).